Ron Theobald: Career

 He was signed as a free agent by the Chicago Cubs in 1964.

 Later that year, he was drafted from the Cubs by the Minnesota Twins in the First-Year Player Draft.

 In March 1970, Theobald was purchased by the Washington Senators.
 On May 11, 1970, he was traded, along with Hank Allen, to the Milwaukee Brewers for Wayne Comer.

-Theobald made his MLB debut on April 12, 1971 with the Brewers and played for two seasons before retiring in 1973.
+Theobald made his MLB debut on April 12, 1971, with the Brewers and played for two seasons before retiring in 1973.

+Theobald was given the nickname “The Little General” by Milwaukee Brewers radio broadcast announcer Bob Uecker.

-Theobald died in Walnut Creek, California on April 14, 2016 at the age of 72.
+Theobald died in Walnut Creek, California, on April 14, 2016, at the age of 72.